 God is holy.
 God is love.
 There is no conflict within God's nature.
 There is no holiness apart from love; there is no true love apart from holiness.
 God created humans in His own image with whom He desires to have a relationship.
 God in perfect wisdom chose the best of all possible worlds by allowing human freedom.
 This free will made sin possible.
-Once sin came into the world, it resulted in suffering and death for humans and the rest of creation as well.
+Once sin came into the world, it resulted in suffering and death for humans as well as the rest of creation.

 God made a way of salvation through the sinless life, complete atoning sacrifice, and resurrection of God the Son, Jesus Christ.
 We do not see this as a divine Father torturing His Son; rather, Jesus freely offered Himself, motivated by His love for all humanity.
-As the second Adam, He lived the sinless life of which none of us are capable.
+As the second Adam, He lived a sinless life.
 Salvation in Christ brings forgiveness from sin, hope, peace, and joy in this lifetime and eternal life in the world to come.
 We cannot work our way to heaven.
 We trust in the finished work of Christ for the salvation of our souls.
-As followers of Christ, we should love our neighbors (including our enemies) and serve them.
+As followers of Christ, we should love our neighbors (and our enemies) and serve them.
 We should treat others as we would want to be treated.
-We believe in justice for the oppressed and poor.
+We believe in showing love in tangible ways to the oppressed and poor.

 All of our pain and suffering will be redeemed in the world to come.
 In fact, these sufferings are not worthy of comparison to the glory of which those who know Christ as Savior will enjoy.